Mexican megachurch leader pleads guilty in LA to sex abuse – KION546

 Garcia thanked the girls for the photos, according to court documents.

-Another female co-defendant who was a member of the church, Susana Medina Oaxaca, pleaded guilty Friday to assault likely to cause great bodily injury.
+Another female co-defendant who was a member of the church, Susana Medina Oaxaca, 27, pleaded guilty Friday to assault likely to cause great bodily injury, a misdemeanor.

+Attorney Pat Carey said Oaxaca had faced up to 10 years in prison if convicted at trial and the guilty plea was in her best interests.

+“It was also a relief to put a 3-year process behind her rather than endure a lengthy jury trial, 98% of which involved evidence that had nothing to do with her,” Carey said in an email.